 Individual packs of crackers

-The delivery of food items to remote sites will be coordinated with the Department of Campus Safety and Facilities Services.
+The delivery of food items to remote sites will be coordinated with the Department of University of Dallas Police Department and Facilities Services.

 ADDENDUM C - STUDENT HEALTH SERVICES

-Upon declaration of an alert, the ASSISTANT VICE PRESIDENT OF STUDENT AFFAIRS will ensure that Health Services staff is available to provide emergency medical treatment.
+Upon declaration of an alert, the DEAN OF STUDENT AFFAIRS will ensure that Health Services staff is available to provide emergency medical treatment.
 The Student Health Services commitment would not normally include the administration of first aid at locations other than the HealthCenter.
 However, a medical professional should be available for calls to the site of a severe injury or a group of casualties.